 Their guest speaker, Mero Tmir Tor Saujalus, was a Shejlt-Rajh with a filigree of gold-inlaid battlescars mapping his face.
 He paced the stage at the front of the auditorium.
 His old eyes burned with a sharp wit.

 "There's a metaphysical issue which comes up in civic engineering for cities.
 Can anyone tell me what it is?"

 An Aen in the second row raised her hand.
 She had curly bob of a mane, and shimmering golden patterns inlaid the blond-auburn fade of her short fur.
-Thelote nodded to her, she beamed.
+Mero nodded to her, she beamed.

 "Auric Echos!"
 She said.
 "The leftover imprints of people's emotions.
 If too many build up within a city, they cause mayhem.
 They affect people's moods, and may even start acting autonomously.
 Soon, your city is tearing itself apart.
 That's why we have Auric Janitors."

-"Among other measures, yes," Thelote agreed, nodding.
+"Among other measures, yes," Mero agreed, nodding.
 "Most cases don't get that bad, though every now and then you'll get a Shade, which is a disaster.
 But no, that's quite the one I'm looking for."

 Now, Abandoned and Direlect